rascafr/gpxtool/README.md

 - `merge` is useful if you have a sport session divided into many activities.
 Please note that this will not delete relative time between activities *(e.g. cycling between 8:00 and 8:30 then 10:00 to 11:00 would result in a 3 hours cycling session, with 1.5 hours of moving time)*

+- `join` acts the same way as `merge`, plus removes the relative time between activities.
+Set the last parameters to 0 (seconds) to join all activities without any pause.

 - `timechange` is a nice feature if you did a running workout at 3pm between two work meetings.
 Change it to 8:00, upload it to Strava, and your colleges won't call you a lazy person (nevertheless they might do the same).
 They might even admire your ability to have a real miracle morning.

 - `speedchange` is an experimental feature.
-It's working properly but any platform such as Strava will be able to consider you're cheating if the distance between GPS points is reduced.
+It's working properly but any platform such as Strava will be able to consider you're cheating if the duration between GPS points is reduced.
 Furthermore, your friends are likely to be surprised seen you running a 10km race in less than 40 minutes.

 ## Installation